gorogaron/agrolytics-tools/README.md

 --maskdir     Directory of original sized masks --imgdestdir  Output directory of augmented images --maskdestdir Output director of augmented masks --size        Size of output images.
-Output images will be resized to (w x w) with padding_resize.py --quantity    Number of augmented images to be generated
+Output images will be resized to (w x h).
+If w=h, --padding switch is also needed.
+--quantity    Number of augmented images to be generated --padding     Only needed if w==h.
+If padding = 1, resizing will be done by padding instead of warping.
 </pre>